Stand with Ukraine flag

 And also navigation elements:

-• Docker command - when clicked, a modal window opens with a command to launch the gateway;
+• Launch command - when clicked, a modal window opens with a command to launch the gateway.

 • Connectors - when clicked, a page for managing and configuring connectors opens.

-If you select a gateway and click on it, you will be transferred to the dashboard of the selected gateway.
+If you select a gateway and click on it, you will be transferred to the page of the selected gateway.

 The dashboard consists of 4 main widgets: